White House turns on Fauci as Trump minimizes virus spike

 “The president’s disgusting attempt to pass the buck by blaming the top infectious disease expert in the country — whose advice he repeatedly ignored and Joe Biden consistently implored him to take — is yet another horrible and revealing failure of leadership as the tragic death toll continues to needlessly grow,” said Andrew Bates, a spokesman for Democrat Biden’s presidential campaign.

 Fauci’s public contradictions of Trump have been viewed by the president as a personal affront and have caused some in the West Wing to sour on the doctor, officials say.
-However, one senior White House aide insisted frustration with him was directed more at outsiders, including some in the media “who elevate Fauci” and fault the White House for not showing more deference.
+Some say that, while he is critical of the president in media interviews, he is largely deferential behind closed doors.
+And they complain about those outside the administration, including some in the media, who have elevated Fauci at the expense of other officials.

 That lionizing of Fauci is anything but welcome as the White House tries to have its medical experts take a step back from the limelight to keep the election-season focus on economic recovery rather than the persistence of the pandemic.